 The highlight of the event is the presentation of the coveted Gladys Noon Spellman Public Service Award, which annually honors a woman who works in Prince George’s County Government and who resides in the County.
 The nominees must demonstrate strong leadership skills, and a track record of community involvement.

-In addition, The Gladys Noon Spellman Scholarship make this a link to the scholarship has been presented to more than 40 youth since 1999.
+In addition The Gladys Noon Spellman Scholarship has been presented to more than 40 youth since 1999.
 The scholarship is presented to two high school seniors, who reside and attend school in Prince George’s County, based on their academic achievements.

 Last year, County Executive Rushern L. Baker, III, presented the first WInG Award (Women In Government Award) to celebrate accomplishments that are inspirational, innovative, informative, and/or influential to the work of government.